vsrinivas/fuchsia/build_overview.md

 ##### B

-Then configure the content of the generated image by choosing the modules to
+Then configure the content of the generated image by choosing the packages to
 incorporate:
 ```
 # fuchsia_base is typically "default".
-# my_stuff is a possibly-empty list of extra modules to include.
+# my_stuff is a possibly-empty list of extra packages to include.

 $ packages/gn/gen.py --packages packages/gn/fuchsia_base,packages/gn/my_stuff
 ```